 Fund managers charge a fee for managing their funds.
 The total cost of a fund is indicated by the total expense ratio (TER).
 ETFs are typically much cheaper than the active funds that are sold by the traditional banks.
 So, the popular IWDA ETF has a TER of 0.20%.
 In contrast, this actively managed “climate” fund from Belfius costs 1.92%, on top of which you pay an entry fee of 2.5% on every investment you make.
 Fees is an important reason why index investing is favoured over “traditional” active investment funds.

-Index investing through Curvo
+Index investing through the Curvo app

 With Curvo, we built the easiest way for Belgian freelancers to close the retirement gap through passive investing.
+The investment portfolios are managed by NNEK, a Dutch investment firm licensed by the Dutch regulator (AFM).

 Curvo offers the following benefits: